You should have an undergraduate degree of at least second class standard in a relevant subject.

 The MA in Anthropology and Cultural Politics is an interdisciplinary programme in anthropology, directed at students from a wide range of disciplines in the humanities, social and political sciences, artists, and professionals in the media and cultural sectors.

 The objective of the MA is to address contemporary issues in culture and politics from an anthropological perspective, drawing on the commitment of the Department of Anthropology at Goldsmiths to build a public anthropology.
+The core course draws on anthropological theories of language and culture as a lens through which to explore broader questions of ideology, power, and global political economy.

 Qualification and course duration